StefanoIncardone/kaylang/README.md

 ### Printing

-The only way to print values is using the temporary intrinsic `print` or `println` keywords
+The only way to print values is using the temporary intrinsics `print` or `println` keywords

 ``` blitz
 var ten = 5 * 2;